Skip to Main Content

 Spreadsheets were developed as a tool to store, analyse and manipulate numerical data.
 They are now commonly used for working with sets of data containing both text and numbers, and for generating graphs and charts.
 They're also brilliant.
 Let's play with

 Data is just numbers and text on a screen.
-To help you visualise what those numbers mean, there are a number of features built into spreadsheets, including conditional formatting, images, sparklines, and charts.
+To help you visualise what those numbers mean, there are a number of features built into spreadsheets, including conditional formatting, images, sparklines, timelines, and charts.
 We also look at how to get your data into other visualisation tools.

 Conditional formatting